replicatedhq/help-center/content/docs/packaging-an-application/test-procs.md

 Note you have to pass all the arg_fields for the test to validate correctly.

 These arguments come from values entered by your customer into the config items within this group.
-For more details see [LDAP Integration](/docs/packaging-an-application/ldap-integration)

 Required arguments: